IBM/plex/README.md

 ### Developer Tutorial

-Use [this walkthrough](https://ibm.github.io/type/) to learn the foundational aspects of coding with the IBM Type.
+Use [this walkthrough](https://ibm.github.io/type/code.html) to learn the foundational aspects of coding with IBM Type.
 Recommended for all first-time users.

 ## Classname Reference